Article at a Glance

 A few days ago at a promotional event, I had the chance to sample an Impossible Burger, the popular Vegan “hamburger” whose mission is to make meat obsolete by 2035.
 Initially, I was impressed by the resemblance of a plant based burger to an actual burger, however, after I learned the ingredients they use to make Impossible Burgers, I regretted my decision to partake in this burger coups d’état.

 But before I get into a discussion of why eating Impossible Burgers is probably bad for you, I do want to give them some props because I believe their heart is in the right place.

 The Impossible Burger is environmentally friendly, that much cannot be disputed.
 Raising cattle the way we do does real damage to our planet, and it has to stop, at least at its current trajectory.
-The industrial farming system is unsustainable, environmentally ruinous, and cruel to both animals and humans alike which means plant based alternatives to animal foods will be a must in the years to come.
+The industrial farming system is unsustainable, environmentally ruinous, and cruel to both animals and humans alike.
 Companies like Impossible Foods that create tasty plant based comfort food are badly needed.

-I just wish they hadn’t made their plant based salvation burger with gross ingredients, common food allergens, and Frankenstein yeast byproducts.
+I just wish they hadn’t made their plant based salvation burger with common food allergens and Frankenstein yeast byproducts.

 Just because it’s made of plants doesn’t mean it’s good for you.